rafaelfgomes/bitwarden-docker/README.md

 `docker-compose up -d`

-If everithing runs fine you can access you self-hosted passwords vault with your machine ip (or localhost or 127.0.0.1) and the port you chosen.
+If everything runs fine you can access you self-hosted passwords vault with your machine ip (or localhost or 127.0.0.1) and the port you chosen.

 Example: if I fill the port number with value `8181` I can access the service in any browser at: